 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority:

-- 1. Catholic 'Looked After' children and previously 'Looked After' Catholic children (see notes 2-5) - 2.
-Baptised Catholic children. - 3.
-Other 'Looked After' children and previously 'Looked After' children (see notes 2-5)
+- 1. Catholic 'looked after' children and previously 'looked after' children (see notes 2-5); - 2.
+Baptised Catholic children, who are resident in the Parish of St Ignatius (see note6);